EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/sessions/session-3.md

     In the morning, **Borlok Orsell** appears at Jonah's Denn, talking with Rhea.
 He seems angry and upset.
 After **talking to Rhea**, he will go to the party and invite them all up to the mansion in the afternoon for a pre-party chat.

-    If Wolf wants to find the constable, he will find [Maniac](../../adventures/dauriels-mansion/npcs/maniac.md) in the market square **smoking one of his cigars**.
+    If Wolf wants to find the constable, he will find [[maniac]] in the market square **smoking one of his cigars**.
 Maniac will say he'll look into the highwaymen, but it's pretty obvious that he's in on at least part of the spoils.

-    They can also get pickpocketed by [Mike Truk](../../adventures/dauriels-mansion/npcs/mike-truk.md) here and eventually meet Hurq.
+    They can also get pickpocketed by [[mike-truk]] here and eventually meet Hurq.